container-storage-interface/spec/spec.md

 A Controller Plugin MUST implement this RPC call if it has `LIST_SNAPSHOTS` capability.
 The Plugin SHALL return the information about all snapshots on the storage system within the given parameters regardless of how they were created.
+`ListSnapshots` SHALL NOT list a snapshot that is being created but has not been cut successfully yet.

 ```protobuf
 // List all snapshots on the storage system regardless of how they were